devinkr/js-data-types/readme.md

 3. **P**rint the value that was evaluated (`42`).
 4. **L**oop, returning control to the user and wait to be asked to read the next line.

 Let's try it out.
-In your script.js file, type:
+In your script.js file:

 ```js
 const number = 2